-Working Golden Retrievers have a higher activity level, consequently they will require a diet that is rich in carbohydrates as their source of energy.
+Working Golden Retrievers have a higher activity level; consequently, they will require a diet that is rich in carbohydrates as their source of energy.
 It is also important that you make sure that the fat level is moderate.
-Adjusting this accordingly depending on your pets activity levels.
-If in doubt it’s best to check in with your local veterinarian.
+Adjusting this accordingly depending on your pet’s activity levels.
+If in doubt, it’s best to check in with your local veterinarian.

-Conversely, Golden Retrievers with a lower activity level should have a low calorie diet.
+Conversely, Golden Retrievers with a lower activity level should have a low-calorie diet.

 Golden Retriever Sensitivities

-Like with all dogs it’s important not to feed your Golden any cooked bones.
-Cooked bones splinter causing major issues not only in the throat and mouth, but also leading to abdominal surgery.
+Like with all dogs, it’s important not to feed your Golden any cooked bones.
+Cooked bones splinter, causing major issues not only in the throat and mouth but also leading to abdominal surgery.
 It is only advised to feed your dog raw bones and always supervise.

 Ingredients to Include in a Golden Retriever’s Diet

-Common ingredients on commercial dog food contain:
+Common ingredients in commercial dog food include: